ErayEroglu/rag-chatbot/blogpost.md

  })
 ```

-2 - This function sets the file url.
+2 - This function sets the file URL.
 It will be used in file upload and text extraction.
 ```typescript
 const handleFileChange = async (
  event: React.ChangeEvent<HTMLInputElement>